Canonical URLs: A Beginner's Guide to Canonical Tags

 Yoast SEO Plugin

-Then, expand the “Advanced” tab.
+Expand the “Advanced” tab.

 “Advanced” tab in Yoast SEO options